 IT Assets are placed on the University's central asset register.
-Network Infrastructure assets are replaced according to a cycle and the Divisional annual running grant is divided into pockets of money to be used for specific purposes e.g. upgrading servers.
-Assets such as laptops and desktop PCs are managed through an upgrade process.
-Laboratory replacements are done cyclically.
-When new PCs are purchased for a laboratory, the next laboratory receives the PCs taken out of the refurbished laboratory and staff receive the PCs no longer in use.
+Network Infrastructure assets are replaced according to a cycle In our pledge of "not to leave any student behind", 1 500 lapand the Divisional annual running grant is divided into pockets of tops (R8.970m) were purchased for students who did not have money to be used for specific purposes e.g. upgrading servers. digital devices as we moved to a blended digital teaching and Assets such as laptops and desktop PCs are managed through learning platform.
+The laptops were sold to students at cost. an upgrade process.
+Laboratory replacements are done cyclical-This logistics of getting these laptops from the suppliers to the ly.
+When new PCs are purchased for a laboratory, the next labostudents was managed by our I&TS Division with the assistance of Finance and Procurement. ratory receives the PCs taken out of the refurbished laboratory and staff receive the PCs no longer in use.